 In this section, you explain why you selected a particular subject of analysis to study and the strategy you used to identify and ultimately decide that your case was appropriate in addressing the research problem.
 The way you describe the methods used varies depending on the type of subject of analysis that frames your case study.

 If your subject of analysis is an incident or event.
 In the social and behavioral sciences, the event or incident that represents the case to be studied is usually bounded by time and place, with a clear beginning and end and with an identifiable location or position relative to its surroundings.
-The subject of analysis can be of a rare or critical event or focus on a typical or regular event.
+The subject of analysis can be a rare or critical event or it can focus on a typical or regular event.
 The purpose of studying a rare event is to illuminate new ways of thinking about the broader research problem or to test a hypothesis.
 Critical incident case studies must describe the method by which you identified the event and explain the process by which you determined the validity of this case to inform broader perspectives about the research problem or to reveal new findings.
 However, the event does not have to be a rare or uniquely significant to support new thinking about the research problem or to challenge an existing hypothesis.
 For example, Walo, Bull, and Breen conducted a case study to identify and evaluate the direct and indirect economic benefits and costs of a local sports event in the City of Lismore, New South Wales, Australia.
 The purpose of their study was to provide new insights from measuring the impact of a typical local sports event that prior studies could not measure well because they focused on large "mega-events."
-Whether the event is rare or not, the methods section should include an explanation of the following characteristics of the event: when did it take place; what were the underlying circumstances leading to the event; what were the consequences of the event in relation to the research problem.
+Whether the event is rare or not, the methods section should include an explanation of the following characteristics of the event: a) when did it take place; b) what were the underlying circumstances leading to the event; c) what were the consequences of the event in relation to the research problem.